Are you ready for the ultimate clash between Hive vs Tado?

 Hive Mini Thermostat

-Hive mini is a smaller version of a Hive thermostat that offers less control on the actual device, but it is cheaper at 119£ while boasting similar features.
+Hive mini is a smaller version of a Hive thermostat that offers less control than the actual device.
+However, it is cheaper at 119£ and boasts similar features.

 Hive Smart Radiator Valve